Fastest Descent

 - No friction.

-- Ball stays on the surface.
+- The ball stays on the surface.

 Given these assumptions, and knowing conservation of energy, we can derive the speed of the ball at any given point along the slope, which is uniquely determined by the height $h$ of the point. $$E = \frac{1}{2}mv^2 + mgh \Rightarrow v(h) = \sqrt{2g(h_0 - h)}$$